AMD’s Threadripper CPUs were designed to deliver incredible performance at shockingly low prices.

-If you’re using your PC for rendering, video encoding, and generally tasks that are highly multi-threaded and over long periods of time, AIO coolers can be instrumental in preventing throttling of the processor, while HSF coolers might suffer after a while.
+If you’re using your PC for rendering, video encoding, and other tasks that are highly multi-threaded and take a long time, AIO coolers can be instrumental in preventing throttling of the processor, while HSF coolers might suffer after a while.

 The issue here is one of specific heat capacity.
-The heatpipes in an HSF are usually made of copper, while the heatsink is often aluminium.
+The heat pipes in an HSF are usually made of copper, while the heatsink is often aluminum.

 Copper, while a wonderful conductor of heat, has a specific heat capacity ten times lower than water (source).
-Which means that on absorbing the same amount of heat, the temperature of copper will rise ten times more than that of water.
+This means that on absorbing the same amount of heat, the temperature of copper will rise ten times faster than that of water.

-This isn’t an issue over a short period of time, as the fans on the heatsink quickly dissipate the heat, cooling the aluminium and the copper (and thus the CPU).
+This isn’t an issue over a short period of time, as the fans on the heatsink quickly dissipate the heat, cooling the aluminum and the copper (and thus the CPU).

 But when a CPU (especially an overclocked one) is dealing with extended load, the heat generated could overwhelm an HSF cooler eventually.

 Since water can absorb a lot more heat before its temperature rises significantly, an AIO allows the processor to run overclocked (both automatic and manual overclock) for longer durations without throttling.